Sahibzada Abdul Qayyum

 Nawab Khan Bahadur Sahibzada Sir Abdul Qayyum Khan KCIE (12 December 1863 – 4 December 1937), hailing from Topi, Swabi District, British India (modern day Khyber Pakhtunkhwa Pakistan) was an educationist and politician.

 Qayyum Khan helped Mortimer Durand during his negotiation of the Durand Line agreement with Afghanistan in 1893.
 Qayyum Khan became the first Chief Minister of the North-West Frontier Province on 1 April 1937.
 He is also known for establishing the Islamia College, Peshawar on the mould of Sir Syed Ahmad Khan's policy of educating Muslims.

 Sahibzada Abdul Qayyum started his career as a government servant but he eventually turned into an educationist and politician.

 Early life

-Sahibzada Abdul Qayyum was born into a well-known religious family of Topi.
-His paternal family traces its lineage back to the Lodhi dynasty.
+Sahibzada Abdul Qayyum was born on 12 December 1863 into a well-known religious family of Topi.
+His paternal family traces its lineage back to the Lodi dynasty.

 His maternal family traces their lineage back to Husain ibn Ali.

 His paternal grandfather was Sahibzada Qutb-e-Alam (born 1800/01).
 His father was Sahibzada Abdur Rauf (born 1837/38).
 Abdur Rauf married his maternal cousin Zainab, daughter of Syed Amir (Kotha Mulla).
 The couple had four children; three daughters and one son.
 Two of the daughters died in childhood, while Khair-un-Nisa (born 1860) and Abdul Qayyum survived.

 His mother died when he was 3 years old and his father was assassinated by rivals when he was 10 years old.

 After the death of his father, he and his sister were brought to Kotha by their maternal uncle, Syed Ahmed Bacha.

 He studied at the local madrassah where his uncle was a teacher.
 He was a bright student and caught the attention of a visiting Christian missionary Reverend Hughes.
 Rev. Hughes used to come to Kotha for religious discussion and propagation and had befriended Abdul Qayyums' uncles.
 Sensing that his nephew had more potential, Syed Ahmed Bacha was eventually convinced by Hughes to send him to Peshawar for modern education.
 Abdul Qayyum was admitted to the Municipal Board Middle School, Peshawar City from where he passed his Vernacular school exam in 1880.

 He subsequently gained admission to Edwards Mission High School, where he passed his English middle school examination in 1883.
 He took the examination for Naib-Tehsildar in September 1886 and passed on his first attempt.